-Medicare Part B prescription drugs (continued)
+Medicare Part B prescription drugs may be

-- Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-Certain Part B drugs may be subject to Part B step therapy.
-Examples of Part B drugs requiring step therapy include but are not limited to certain chemotherapy drugs, drugs used for supportive care during oncology treatment and anti-inflammatory drugs.
+What you must pay when Services that are covered for you you get these services Medicare Part B prescription drugs (continued) subject to a step therapy requirement.
+Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Prior Authorization may be Clotting factors you give yourself by injection if you required. have hemophilia Immunosuppressive Drugs, if you were enrolled in 20% coinsurance for other Medicare Part A at the time of the organ transplant Medicare Part B drugs.
+Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to Medicare Part B post-menopausal osteoporosis, and cannot selfprescription drugs may be administer the drug subject to a step therapy Antigens requirement.
+Certain oral anti-cancer drugs and anti-nausea drugs Prior Authorization may be Certain drugs for home dialysis, including heparin, the required. antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Certain Part B drugs may be subject to Part B step therapy.
+Examples of Part B drugs requiring step therapy include but are not limited to certain chemotherapy drugs, drugs used for supportive care during oncology treatment and antiinflammatory drugs.
 A list of Part B drugs requiring step therapy can be found on our website (BSWHealthPlan.com/Medicare).

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+We also cover some vaccines under our Part B prescription drug benefit.